-When a student has an injury or needs a medical accommodation such as the use of crutches, has a cast, or needs to be excused from P.E., the school must have a note from the doctor and/or the Durable Medical Equipment Orders for School form completed.
-The form is available in the school office.
+When a student has an injury or needs a medical accommodation, such as the use of crutches, has a cast, or needs to be excused from P.E., the school must have a note from the doctor and the medical form completed.
+The form is available from the school nurse or on the school website.